survivejs/react-book/manuscript/03_webpack_and_react.md

 Try hitting `npm start` again and modifying the component.
 Note what doesn't happen this time.
 There's no flash!
 It might take a while to sink in, but in practice, this is a powerful feature.
 Small things such as this add up and make you more effective.

+W> Note that sourcemaps won't get updated in [Chrome](https://code.google.com/p/chromium/issues/detail?id=492902) and Firefox due to browser level bugs!
+This may change in the future as the browsers get patched, though.

 ## React Component Styles

 Besides ES6 classes React allows you to construct components using `React.createClass()`.
 That was the original way to create components and it is still in use.
 The approaches aren't equivalent by default.